subarna-sahoo/video_tube/README.md

 * User Registration is available.
 * User needs to logIn before Uploading any video
 * User can watch videos without login to the site.
-* User have the option to sort, serch and filter on the Home Page.
+* User have the option to * Sort, * Serch and * Filter on the Home Page.

 ## install required packages